Hodding Carter: Personal life

-The Carters married on October 14, 1931.
-In addition to Hodding and Philip, they had a younger son, Thomas Hennen Carter (1945–1964), who killed himself playing a game of Russian roulette.
+He had a son Hodding Carter III, born in 1935, who became State Department spokesman during the Carter administration and achieved a degree of notoriety by often appearing on television news.

-Carter was strongly opposed to the Munich Conference, which ceded Czechoslovakia to Adolf Hitler.
+Carter was strongly opposed to the Munich Conference, which ceded the Sudetenland to Adolf Hitler.
 Carter rushed into World War II service.
 While stationed at Camp Blanding in Florida, he lost the sight in his right eye during a training exercise.
 He thereafter served in the Intelligence Division and continued his journalistic activities by editing the Middle East division of Yank and Stars and Stripes in Cairo, Egypt, and writing three books.

-Late in life, Carter attended the Protestant Episcopal Theological Seminary in 1965.

 Politics and the Kennedys

 Carter was an unabashed supporter of the Kennedys and their quest for the American Presidency.

 He had dinner with Bobby Kennedy and his family the night before Kennedy was assassinated in 1968.
 Carter had also been working for him "campaigning, making talks, and writing ghost speeches".

 On a flight home, Carter learned of Kennedy's death and was devastated.
 A passenger on the plane said, "Well, we got that son-of-a-bitch, didn't we?"
 Carter responded, "Who are you talking about?"
 The passenger said, "You know damn well who I'm talking about", to which Carter responded by saying "You're just a son-of-a-bitch", and then punching the passenger in the mouth.